wemiibidun/laravel_blog/README.md

-# Github Profile Finder
+# Laravel Blog
-This is a github profile finder app that a user can use to search for a github profile.
+This is a larav

 ## Table of contents